bettar/miele-lxiv-easy/README.md

 - If you prefer to work from the Command line, open up Terminal and re-build the project like this:

 		$ xcodebuild -configuration Development -target miele-lxiv

+	Note that one of the advantages of building the Development version is that it will NOT be sandboxed.

 - If you want to reclaim some disk space you can safely remove the `miele-...` subdirectory in $BLD.